adamreidsmith/ecce-app-challenge/README.md

 ![Green Space Suitability application page](./assets/green_space_suitability.png)

 The second main tool of our application is the Green Space Suitability tool, accessible via the Green Space Suitability button in the application's header.
 This page provides a score to each community, indicating its suitability for green space development, and serves as a tool for urban planners, developers, and anyone interested in developing green spaces in Calgary.
 This score takes into account several factors related to access, equity, and the environment to provide two overall scores and three category scores for green space development.
-The category scores were computed from 13 separate factors, some of which include bike, public transit, and vehicle access, population density, species at risk in the area, nearness to existing parks, and tree canopy density.
+The category scores are computed from 13 separate factors, some of which include bike, public transit, and vehicle access, population density, species at risk in the area, nearness to existing parks, and tree canopy density.
 These three category scores are then added directly to obtain the Combined Score.
 The Clustered Score utilizes a machine learning approach to provide a score to each community based on the category scores of existing parks.
-The Clustered score focusses more on aspects which are similar to existing parks, whereas the Combined Score directly utilizes our 13 criteria to provide a balanced measure of suitability.
+The Clustered Ccore focusses more on aspects which are similar to existing parks, whereas the Combined Score directly utilizes our 13 criteria to provide a balanced measure of suitability.

-### Map
+### Map & Charts

-The map be here...
+The main map allows you to visualize the Combined Score of each of the communities in Calgary.
+To view further details, click a community on the map.
+The top two charts on the left side display the suitabilty metrics in graphical form for the selected community.
+This allows the user to easily obtain suitability metrics for any community in Calgary, and see how the community scores in each of our categories.

+Some areas, such as key wildlife and biodiversity zones, habitats, riparian management zones, existing green spaces, and airports are unsuitable new green space development.
+As such, we consider these areas as restricted areas, meaning that development of new parks or recreations areas is not feasible in these regions.
+The Proportion of Restricted Area chart presents the proportion of land within a community that is restricted area.
+This allows the user to quickly see what proportion of the community's land is potentially available for greenspace development.

+### Existing Green Space Permits

+The tree icons on the map show the locations of existing building permits issued by the City of Calgary for various green space projects such as parks, outdoor recreation areas, and community gardens.
+By clicking on an icon, the user can view the type of permit and the scores associated to its location.
+This layer allows decision makers to identify and prioritize top choices for new permits based on the combined, clustered, and the individual theme scores.
+The filter widget available on the right side of the header provides the ability to focus only on permits with high overall or theme scores, allowing a user to quickly narrow down on the best candidates for their application.

+### More Widget Functionality

+The widget panel on the right side of the header contains a few other widgets that supplement the Green Space Suitability page.
+The Search widget allows the user to search for a community to quickly find and select it on the map, and the Add Data tool provides the ability to add custom layers to the map.
+This way, decision makers can upload locations to the appliaction and quickly and visually determine thier suitability scores.

 # Team Bio's